VladimirMityugov/cinema_app/README.md

 # Movies in the pocket
 ### Search movies, series, create collections.
 Available in English and Russian

+**The application has 3 tabs and 17 screens, display 6 different collections of movies with brief information about each movie.
+User can view the list of actors, descriptions of movies and much more by clicking on the poster of any of them.
+Dynamic search is available by specified criteria, as well as create custom movies` collections.
+A profile screen allows edit these collections.
+App is available in English and Russian.
+Data source - Kinopoisk API.
+Used in project:
+Kotlin, Clean Architecture, MVVM, Hilt, Coroutines, Flow, Room, Retrofit, Glide, Paging library**

 **Onboarding**
 <p align="left">
 <img src="https://user-images.githubusercontent.com/118269028/216333814-6fa7c71f-643b-45c5-9d1c-c799aeb7269e.gif" width=30% height=30%>